-SUBDIVISION / DESIGN RESPONSE PLAN Include all relevant ESD information, as appropriate: The location and clear space allocation for new destinations within the subdivision area (i.e. retail, community, open space) Clear hierarchy of street networks (with a range of street types) The location of any EV infrastructure (i.e. charge stations) Lot sizes, indicative building envelopes and location of habitable areas Nomination of lots which are orientated for energy efficiency A bicycle and pedestrian network (delineating between sealed and unsealed surfaces, as well as recreation and commuter routes) and locations of rest nodes and landscape features (i.e. pocket parks and seating) The location of WSUD assets and electricity infrastructure Preferred planting locations for vegetation and medium canopy trees on private lots Alignment of active transport routes, waterways and open spaces corridors Location of energy storage infrastructure (or assigned space) SUPPORTING PLANS AND ASSESSMENTS, as appropriate: Submitted - Y/N Include all relevant ESD information, as appropriate: The location and clear space allocation for new destinations within the subdivision area (i.e. retail, community, open space) Clear hierarchy of street networks (with a range of street types) The location of any EV infrastructure (i.e. charge stations) Lot sizes, indicative building envelopes and location of habitable areas Nomination of lots which are orientated for energy efficiency A bicycle and pedestrian network (delineating between sealed and unsealed surfaces, as well as recreation and commuter routes) and locations of rest nodes and landscape features (i.e. pocket parks and seating) The location of WSUD assets and electricity infrastructure Preferred planting locations for vegetation and medium canopy trees on private lots Alignment of active transport routes, waterways and open spaces corridors Location of energy storage infrastructure (or assigned space) SUPPORTING PLANS AND ASSESSMENTS as appropriate Landscape Plan and schedule for the public realm (delineating retained, new, indigenous, native and exotic plants) Biodiversity Management Plan (outlining protection and enhancement of biodiversit through construction and operational phases) Concept plans for any in-street WSUD treatments, and any proposed alternative water supply Any Design Guidelines proposed to apply to the subdivision Climate risk assessment - demonstrating how the proposed subdivision responds to urban heat and other climate impacts for the region (based on the Representative Concentration Pathway (RCP) 8.5 scenario at 2070) All recommended documents
+CHECKLIST OF SUBMISSION REQUIREMENTS DOCUMENT Submitted - Y/N SUBDIVISION / DESIGN RESPONSE PLAN Include all relevant ESD information, as appropriate: The location and clear space allocation for new destinations within the subdivision area (i.e. retail, community, open space) Clear hierarchy of street networks (with a range of street types) The location of any EV infrastructure (i.e. charge stations) Lot sizes, indicative building envelopes and location of habitable areas Nomination of lots which are orientated for energy efficiency A bicycle and pedestrian network (delineating between sealed and unsealed surfaces, as well as recreation and commuter routes) and locations of rest nodes and landscape features (i.e. pocket parks and seating) The location of WSUD assets and electricity infrastructure Preferred planting locations for vegetation and medium canopy trees on private lots Alignment of active transport routes, waterways and open spaces corridors Location of energy storage infrastructure (or assigned space) STREET SECTIONS AND PLAN EXAMPLES At an appropriate scale demonstrating: Location of underground services Car parking Footpaths Bicycle / shared use paths Street trees (including retention of existing trees) WSUD Public transport stops Location of rest nodes (nature pockets, seating or other infrastructure to support rest stops e.g. drink fountains) Location of other visible features in the streetscape that promote 'an inviting walk' (art, landscape feature) SUPPORTING PLANS AND ASSESSMENTS, as appropriate: Landscape Plan and schedule for the public realm (delineating retained, new, indigenous, native and exotic plants) Biodiversity Management Plan (outlining protection and enhancement of biodiversity through construction and operational phases) Concept plans for any in-street WSUD treatments, and any proposed alternative water supply Any Design Guidelines proposed to apply to the subdivision Climate risk assessment - demonstrating how the proposed subdivision responds to urban heat and other climate impacts for the region (based on the Representative Concentration Pathway (RCP) 8.5 scenario at 2070)